 As a high-need student, you could be offered several types of financial aid from the government after filling out your FAFSA.
 This financial aid could include the PELL Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Direct Subsidized Loan, Federal Perkins Loan and Federal Word-Study.

-Do you have killer grades on your transcript and rockstar standardized test scores?
+Do you have killer grades on your transcript?
 Texas Wesleyan offers scholarships to students like you who apply to the University and meet the minimum requirements.

 |||Learn More About Scholarships|